RedVinck/ProjectWeekCloudBackend/README.md

 ```

 Create a Secret in OpenShift: Goto the OpenShift Console and select the Administrator perspective.
-Select Workloads -> Secrets, and create a new "Image Pull Secret", giev it a name e.g. "mysecret".
+Select Workloads -> Secrets, and create a new "Image Pull Secret", give it a name e.g. "mysecret".

 * Fill in the "Registry Server Address" : e.g. "de.icr.io" (depending on your selected region).
 * Username: iamapikey
-* Password: <apikey from mykey.json-file>
+* Password: \<apikey from mykey.json-file>

 ### Create a kubernetes deployment and deploy to OpenShift